Charlotte Zucker: Early life and education

 Zucker was born on March 10, 1921, and grew up in Manhattan.
 Her father, Harry Lefstein, was a tailor, and her mother, Sarah (née Seiden) was a housewife.
 She earned a degree in speech and theater at Brooklyn College, and appeared in stage performances at the Henry Street Neighborhood Playhouse.
 She then moved to Milwaukee to teach English at a junior high school.
 She graduated from the University of Wisconsin in Madison with a master's degree.

 Career

 Zucker had appeared in community theater productions in Florida and in Shorewood, Wisconsin.
 She was a member of the Jewish Community Center Readers Theater-Milwaukee.
-She made her screen debut on The Kentucky Fried Movie (1977).
-She appeared in a total of 17 films, including Airplane!, Ghost, First Knight and Rat Race, which were directed and produced by her sons, David and Jerry Zucker.
+She made her screen debut in The Kentucky Fried Movie (1977).
+She appeared in a total of 17 films, including Airplane!, Ghost (as the bank officer interacting with Whoopi Goldberg), First Knight and Rat Race, which were directed and produced by her sons, David and Jerry Zucker.
 She also appeared at the Second Avenue Theater, New York, reading selections from Molly Picon's autobiography.